 *These boots were sent to me by a friend who wore them lightly before giving them to me.
 They were from late 2017-early 2018.
 I was also contacted by Conner from Thursday a few days after the review was released.
 I am happy to give a right to reply and I have included his comments… Continue reading Thursday Boot Review: From the Perspective of a High End Boot Enthusiast

 Last year, I did a series of polls to discover which boot brand was most popular according to my followers.
 Despite my proclivity for high end, expensive, and often relatively obscure brands, I fully expected brands like Red Wing, Viberg, or even Truman to win.
 However, to my very pleasant surprise, the winner was John… Continue reading Is John Lofgren Becoming the High End Red Wing?

-White Kloud boots is a unicorn in the raw denim and heritage clothing world.
+*Updated two year review available HERE* White Kloud boots is a unicorn in the raw denim and heritage clothing world.
 Very few people are even aware that the brand exists.
-The unique aesthetics mean that few people are seriously interested in buying a pair, and even fewer people are able to actually obtain a pair.
-This is because the boots are… Continue reading The Best Boots in the World: White Kloud Custom Boots Review
+The unique aesthetics mean that few people are seriously interested in buying a pair, and even fewer people are able to actually obtain a pair.… Continue reading The Best Boots in the World: White Kloud Custom Boots Review